 If financial products have been falsely marketed as shariah -compliant, investors might be able to seek damages arising from those misstatements, although there is no court precedent confirming the legality of that action.
 The amount of damages would be calculated based on the economic loss incurred by the investor.
-Generally, an investor as a plaintiff has the burden of proving his or her right to the damages sought in court proceedings.
+Generally, investors as plaintiffs have the burden of proving their right to the damages sought in court proceedings.